Adding New Connectors

 praxis.sleep_ms(500)

-local cdp_handle = devtools.connect({
+local cdp_handle, desktop_handle = devtools.connect({

 process_path = ctx.process_path,